Research Committee

 Catherine Barbey, Ph.D. is a Senior Medical in the MS-Immunology Development Unit at Biogen.
 She has been in the pharmaceutical industry for almost 20 years, with a successful track record in Global Medical Information, Global Medical Affairs and Global Clinical Development in the areas of dermatology and rheumatology, particularly in lupus.
 Prior to joining the pharmaceutical industry, she spent 15 years as an immunologist researcher, conducting research at the University of Lausanne, the University of British Columbia-Canada, and various clinical departments at the University Hospital of Geneva and Lausanne and the Ludwig Institute for Cancer Research.

-S. Louis Bridges, Jr., M.D., Ph.D. is Physician-in-Chief and Chair of the Department of Medicine at Hospital for Special Surgery (HSS) and Chief of the Division of Rheumatology at HSS and at Weill Cornell Medical College.
+S. Louis Bridges, Jr., MD, PhD is Physician-in-Chief and Chair of the Department of Medicine at Hospital for Special Surgery (HSS) and Chief of the Division of Rheumatology at HSS and at Weill Cornell Medical College.
 He is Past President of the Rheumatology Research Foundation and a former Chair of the Committee on Research of the American College of Rheumatology.
-He received a Bachelor of Science degree from the University of Notre Dame, and a medical degree from LSU School of Medicine in New Orleans.
-After serving as Chief Medical Resident at the University of Texas Medical Branch, he completed a fellowship in Rheumatology at University of Alabama at Birmingham (UAB), where he also obtained his doctorate in Microbiology/Immunology.
+He received a Bachelor of Science degree from the University of Notre Dame, and an Medical degree from LSU School of Medicine in New Orleans.
+After serving as Chief Medical Resident at the University of Texas Medical Branch, he completed a fellowship in Rheumatology at the University of Alabama at Birmingham (UAB), where he also obtained a PhD in Microbiology/Immunology.
 For 12 years, he was UAB Director of the UAB Division of Clinical Immunology and Rheumatology.
 Dr. Bridges has been named to Best Doctors in America, and the 2023 New York Super Doctors list.
-He is former Co-Editor of Arthritis & Rheumatology and Past Chair of the NIAMS Arthritis, Musculoskeletal, and Skin Study Section.
-His research focus is rheumatoid arthritis susceptibility, autoantibodies, and biomarkers of treatment response.
+He is former Co-Editor of Arthritis & Rheumatology and past Chair of the NIAMS Arthritis, Musculoskeletal, and Skin Study Section.
 Dr. Bridges has authored more than 185 manuscripts, many book chapters, and served as editor of three books.
+He will serve as Editor in Chief of Arthritis & Rheumatology, an official journal of the American College of Rheumatology from 2025 to 2030.

 Jennifer Cooper, M.D. is a pediatric rheumatologist, clinical pharmacologist, and clinical/translational researcher at the University of Colorado.
 She completed dual fellowship training in pediatric rheumatology and clinical pharmacology at UCSF in 2017.
 Dr. Cooper has been an active member of the Childhood Arthritis & Rheumatology Research Alliance (CARRA) SLE committee and Lupus Nephritis Workgroup since 2015.
 She published a key paper evaluating the use of standardized treatment protocols for pediatric lupus nephritis at 10 CARRA sites and is actively working to plan a larger comparative effectiveness trial.
 She is also Co-PI on a project to develop a standardized core dataset to harmonize data collection for pediatric SLE research internationally.
 Her individual research efforts are focused on pairing translational immunology and pharmacokinetics to develop precision treatment strategies for children with SLE.
 She also serves as Co-Director of the Children’s Hospital Colorado Pediatric Lupus Program, which provides pediatric rheumatology care for a five-state region.